mlc-mlapis/docs/src/documentation/overview/how-zerops-works-inside/postgresql-patroni-cluster-internally.md

 The primary database instance [streams WAL](https://www.postgresql.org/docs/9.6/runtime-config-replication.html) (Write-Ahead-Logs) records in chunks to replica instances to ensure that the data is always in-sync across the whole cluster.
 The replicas instances receive the WAL chunks by establishing a connection with the primary instance.
 The advantage of streaming WAL records is that they are streamed quickly and immediately.
 Streaming replication is set asynchronous.

 Both load balancers or PostgreSQL database containers are located on **different physical computers** to prevent service outages in the event of a fatal failure on a single physical computer.
-Below, you can see the same schema as before, this time including all relations among the internal parts.
+Below, you can see the same schema as before, this time including all relations between the internal parts.

 ## Extended schema (no external access)